hpcleuven/VscDocumentation/source/compute/portal/ondemand/vscode-server.rst

    .. tab-item:: KU Leuven/UHasselt
       :sync: kuluh

-      For full functionality, it is recommended to work with Conda environments.
+      For full functionality, it is recommended to work with :ref:`Conda environments <conda_based_managers>`.
       For the time being, there are some issues with using modules together with functionalities, like plotting.

       There are some package requirements if you want to use R in VS Code.